kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO need word to get file name by id
 * TODO have a word to set break point at a DMARKer
 * TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above
 * TODO Due to bad performance of the parser (???) need to look at compiler...
-Added some OP code stubs
+Added some OP code stubs.
+FORGET and LIST use a scanner.
+Combine with main parser and have one for keyword and another for byte code
 * TODO Add a simple assembler feature like BBC Basic

 31st Jan 2025